dart-lang/sdk/runtime/vm/service/service.md

   // Has this range been compiled by the Dart VM? bool compiled;

+  // The error while attempting to compile this range, if this
+  // report was generated with forceCompile=true.
+  @Error error [optional];

   // Code coverage information for this range.
 Provided only when the
   // Coverage report has been requested and the range has been
   // compiled.